bysnupy/blog/kubernetes/k8s__pleg_unhealthy_blog_eng.md

 I hope you can learn more details about PLEG and how to take/update the required data in the process.

 ## Conclusions
-In my experience and searching, "PLEG is not healthy" can happen various causes, and I think there are many potential causes we do not run into yet for this issue.
+In my experience and searching, "PLEG is not healthy" can be happened by various causes, and I think there are many potential causes we do not run into yet around this issue either.
-So I'd like to introduce the following issues as samples for your information.
+So I'd like to introduce the following past and usual cause for your additional information.

 - Container runtime latency or timeout (performance degradation, deadlock, bugs ...) during remote requests
 - Too many running pods for host resources, or too many running pods on high spec hosts to complete the relist within 3 min.